Breakthrough-Energy/PowerSimData/README.md

 ### A. Create Strategy Object that will generate next capacities

-Currently independent and collaborative strategies are implemented.
+Currently two strategies (independent and collaborative) are implemented.
 The first step is create an empty strategy object:
 ``` python
 independent_strategy_manager = IndependentStrategyManager()